-- name: The name of the image file to open. - newspec: The ImageSpec describing the resolution, data types, etc. - mode: Specifies whether the purpose of the open is to create/truncate the file (default: Create), append another subimage (AppendSubimage), or append another MIP level (AppendMIPLevel).
+- filename: The name of the image file to open, UTF-8 encoded. - newspec: The ImageSpec describing the resolution, data types, etc.

+• mode: Specifies whether the purpose of the open is to create/truncate the file (default: Create), append another subimage (AppendSubimage), or append another MIP level (AppendMIPLevel).